sverweij/dependency-cruiser/doc/cli.md

 > Available from version 12.5.0

 With this option you can tell dependency-cruiser how it should detect whether files have changed.
-The default (`metadata`) use git for this - it is the fastest and most reliable of the two.
+The default (`metadata`) uses git for this.
 The other one (`content`) is there in case you don't have git available or are working on a shallow clone of your repository (which might be the only practical way on a continuous integration server).
 The `content` strategy looks at the content of the files.

 When you don't pass --cache-strategy (and don't specify a `strategy` in the `cache` option in you .dependency-cruiser.js) the strategy defaults to `metadata`.

+> [!tip]
+> The _checking cache freshness_ steop with the `metadata` strategy is about
+> 7x slower when dependency-cruiser is run from a script from within package.json
+> as when dependency-cruiser is run directly with nodejs (265ms vs 37ms on a
+> MacBook Pro with an M4 processor).
+Note that _even then_ a run-from cache
+> is still significantly faster than a non-cached run.
+>
+> The `content` strategy doesn't suffer from this 'running from package.json'
+> penalty, so in some scenarios it might be unexpectedly faster than the
+> `metadata` strategy.

 ### `--no-cache`: switch off caching